Thomas Fowler (courtier): Scotland's flying post

 On 27 December 1566 Fowler cut off his beard, assumed the name "Forster", took ship from Leith for England on the Ayde of Pittenweem, was arrested in London and sentenced to death.
 William Cecil obtained information about his contacts and movements between Scotland and England.
 Maitland of Lethington and Queen Mary wrote to Elizabeth I of England to beg for his life.
+Queen Mary wrote to Elizabeth on 2 February for his release, naming him "Foulard".

 Continuing to serve the Lennoxes, Fowler was in Scotland in December 1570 and the Earl, now Regent Lennox paid the expenses of his return to England.
 Fowler was arrested in July 1574.
 Francis Walsingham drew up a list of questions for his interrogation.
 Walsingham wanted to know if Fowler had been at Temple Newsam in the previous summer and if he knew of discussions about a marriage between Bess of Hardwick's daughter, Elizabeth Cavendish and Margaret's son, Charles Stuart, Lord Darnley and Earl of Lennox.
 Walsingham also wanted to know if he knew about correspondence between Margaret Douglas, John Lesley Bishop of Ross the secretary of Mary, Queen of Scots and the Laird of Kilsyth, and was also curious about a Spanish and a Portuguese man who may have visited the Countess' house in Hackney.
 Fowler was kept prisoner and Walsingham asked the Earl of Huntingdon to interrogate him again in December 1574.
 (Huntingdon worked for the Council of the North, so this suggests that Fowler was detained at York, near Margaret's estate at Settrington.)

 When the Countess died in 1578, Fowler was named her sole executor.
 He was bequeathed the sheep at Settrington and custody of all her "clocks, watches and dials."
 He was responsible for the construction of her tomb at Westminster Abbey.
 The chronicle writer Raphael Holinshed mentioned that the tomb, which also commemorated Charles, Earl of Lennox who died in 1577, was almost completed in Margaret's lifetime.
 Mary, Queen of Scots required him to deliver to Bess of Hardwick any jewels that the Countess had left to Arbella Stuart.